What is P-EBT and who qualifies for it?

 Each child will receive a P-EBT card.
 The benefits of siblings will not be grouped onto one card.

-The benefits are used just like SNAP benefits.
+The benefits are used in the same way as SNAP benefits.
 You can visit https://www.fns.usda.gov/snap/eligible-food-items for a list of eligible food items that can be bought with SNAP benefits.

 When will you get the P-EBT?